lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 val personRepository by kodein.instance<PersonRepository>()
 ```

-Inside of the `Kodein` block, instances of the applications classes are created.
+Inside of the `Kodein` block, instances of the application's classes are created.
 In this scenario, only one instance of each class is needed.
-Calling `singeton` denotes this. `instance` is a placeholder provided by Kodein to pass into a constructor instead of the actual object.
+Calling `singleton` denotes this. `instance` is a placeholder provided by Kodein to pass into a constructor instead of the actual object.

 Outside of the `Kodein` block, an instance of `PersonRespository` is retrieved.